Mitsubishi Minicab: Complete Guide

 • Engine reliability: The 3G83 is a proven workhorse with a strong service record across multiple Mitsubishi platforms.

 • Parts availability: Mitsubishi's global presence means parts are accessible through both OEM and aftermarket channels.
-The 3G83 engine shares components with the Minica and Pajero Mini.
+The 3G83 engine shares components with the Minica.
+If you want Mitsubishi's kei SUV instead of a truck, check out the Pajero Mini, which uses the related 4A30 four cylinder engine.

 • Build quality: Mitsubishi's commercial vehicle heritage shows in the Minicab's robust construction.
 Frame and body panels are generally heavier gauge than some competitors.